 Since jumping rope is a high-impact exercise, just a few minutes at a time is best for your knee joints.
 You can do this exercise as part of a circuit training program or even as a warmup for lifting weights or doing other strength-training exercises (such as the lunges and squats above).

 When it comes to reducing body fat and toning your lower-body muscles, a good old-fashioned walk might just do the trick.
 Walking has numerous health benefits, and it’s also low-impact and affordable.

 Exercise, combined with a healthy diet, is the best way to get rid of body fat.
 But if you’re not seeing results in your knee area, you might consider talking to your doctor about surgical options.
 Some of the possibilities include:

 No matter which options you choose for knee fat, it’s important to keep in mind that it takes time and persistence to get rid of body fat from any area of your body.

 The knees are arguably even more challenging unless you’re already super active — sitting down for work or play can increase your risk for accumulating excess fat in this area.
 Women of any physical condition are also more prone to fat accumulation in areas of the body including the knees, hips, glutes, and abdomen.

 Strengthening your leg muscles also goes beyond aesthetics.
 The more you strengthen your legs, the less knee pain you may experience over time.
-One study published in found a higher incidence in knee pain in women with osteoarthritis who also had lower muscle masses.
+One study published in

 It’s also important to consider your overall knee health.
 While you may want to get rid of knee fat, you don’t want to hurt your knees, either.
 There are many ways you can help protect your knees during exercise.